oceanprotocol-archive/OEPs/7/README.md

 Steps:

 1. A PUBLISHER, using the KEEPER, register the new ASSET providing the ASSET URN and the attribute to resolve the provider (DID)
-1. The KEEPER register the ASSET using the OceanMarket Smart Contract and after of that register the identity using the DIdRegistry Smart Contract.
-In this point, the attribute is raised as a new event
+1. The KEEPER register the ASSET using the OceanMarket Smart Contract.
+As part of the registerAsset function, a new event is emitted with the Provider DID as Attribute
 1. The PUBLISHER publish the Metadata in the metadata-store/OCEANDB provided by PROVIDER
-1. A CONSUMER (it could be a frontend application or a backend software), having an ASSET URN and using a client library (Python or Javascript) get the **provider** DID attribute associated to the URN directly from the KEEPER
+1. A CONSUMER (it could be a frontend application or a backend software), having an ASSET URN and using a client library (SQUID libraries) get the **provider** DID attribute associated to the URN directly from the KEEPER
+1. The CONSUMER library (SQUID) using the Provider DID get the provider public url attribute
 1. The CONSUMER, using the provider public url, query directly to the provider passing the URN to obtain the Asset Metadata